 - Advanced Charging Technology: Anker's exclusive PowerIQ and VoltageBoost technology combine to deliver an optimized charge to your devices, while the trickle-charging mode is the best way to charge low-power accessories.

 - Simultaneous Charging: Twin USB ports allow you to charge two devices at the same time.
 The USB-C port cannot charge other devices.

 Portable Battery Generator

-If you are going on a 2 to 4-day camping trip then these generators will more than likely last the whole trip without any issues.
-If you do run into a time when you run low on power than you can usually charge the generator using a portable solar panel during the day, it can take 6 to 10 hours for a full charge.
+If you are going on a 2 to 4-day camping trip, these generators will likely last the whole trip without any issues.
+If you do run into a time when you run low on power then you can usually charge the generator using a portable solar panel during the day, it can take 6 to 10 hours for a full charge.
 In reality that is no time at all when you are camping in the wilderness.

 I actually have my eyes on the Jackery portable power station explorer which can charge your mobile devices, laptops, drones, and camera as well as power a television.
 I have heard many people who suffer from sleep apnea have even used this model for powering their CPAP during a camping trip.
 Now that is impressive!

-This is an option which will be dependant on how far your campsite is from your car.
+This is an option which will be dependent on how far your campsite is from your car.

 I think these days anyone with a car and a mobile phone will have a charger in their car.
-Either your car has USB, wireless charging or the old fashioned 5v port.
+Either your car has a USB, wireless charging, or the old-fashioned 5v port.
 The idea here would be that you can leave a device to charge while in your car without having to carry anything additional.